 SENDING THE WRONG MESSAGE

 One of the main risks of decertifying the nuclear accord (known formally as the JCPOA) is that the United States could face increased isolation and a loss of credibility among its international partners.
 China, France, Germany, Russia, the European Union, and the United Kingdom are all parties to the deal as well.
 In the lead-up to the nuclear talks, these countries and other international partners, including the likes of India, Japan, and South Korea, complied with U.S. secondary sanctions on Iran at major expense to their own domestic economies.
 They made their decision believing that the United States had a clear and viable strategic vision to constrain Iran’s nuclear program, including a credible commitment to diplomacy.
 Washington will thus face an uphill battle in securing international buy-in to support its current move.
 And without a united front, Iran’s position will be strengthened.
-What’s more, should Tehran eventually
+What’s more, should Tehran eventually lose its incentive to

 Loading, please wait...